-I am currently a research scientist at DeepMind in London, working on neuroscience-inspired approaches to understand and build better machine learning systems.
+I am a research scientist at DeepMind in London, working on using neuroscience-inspired approaches to understand and build better machine learning systems.

 I earned my PhD working with Chris Harvey at Harvard University.
 For my thesis work, I worked on methods to understand how neuronal circuits perform the computations necessary for complex behavior.
-In particular, my research focused on how parietal cortex contributes to evidence accumulation for decision-making.
-I am also interested in using novel analysis techniques from machine learning to help us to better understand neuronal circuits and vice-versa.
-I am especially excited by thinking about how insights from real neuronal circuits can help us to improve artificial neural networks and to build towards AGI.
+In particular, my research focused on how parietal cortex contributes to evidence accumulation decision-making.

 For my undergraduate work, I attended UCSD, where I worked with Fred Gage to investigate the role of REST/NRSF in adult neurogenesis.

 When I'm not working, I like to go on adventures throughout London with my partner, Julia, and our awesome dog, Dash.
 I'm also a history buff and love learning about the history of science, the two World Wars, and the Cold War.